Book of Abraham: Translation process

 The "Egyptian Alphabet" manuscript is particularly important because it illustrates how Smith attempted to translate the papyri.
 First, the characters on the papyri were transcribed onto the left-hand side of the book.
 Next, a postulation as to what the symbols sounded like was devised.
 Finally, an English interpretation of the symbol was provided.
 Smith's subsequent translation of the papyri takes on the form of five "degrees" of interpretation, each degree representing a deeper and more complex level of interpretation.

 In translating the book, Smith dictated, and Phelps, Warren Parrish, and Frederick G. Williams acted as scribes.
 The complete work was first published serially in the Latter Day Saint movement newspaper Times and Seasons in 1842, and was later canonized in 1880 by the LDS Church as part of its Pearl of Great Price.

 Eyewitness accounts of how the Papyri were translated are few and vague.
 Warren Parish, who was Joseph Smith's scribe at the time of the translation, wrote in 1838 after he had left the church: "I have set by his side and penned down the translation of the Egyptian Hieroglyphicks [sic] as he claimed to receive it by direct inspiration from Heaven."
 Wilford Woodruff and Parley P. Pratt intimated second hand that the Urim and Thummim were used in the translation.

 A non-church member who saw the mummies in Kirtland spoke about the state of the papyri, and the translation process:

-"These records were torn by being taken from the roll of embalming salve which contained them, and some parts entirely lost but Smith is to translate the whole by divine inspiration, and that which was lost, like Nebuchadnezzar's dream can be interpreted as well as that which is preserved;"

 Content

 Book of Abraham text

-The Book of Abraham tells a story of Abraham's life, travels to Canaan and Egypt, and a vision he received concerning the universe, a pre-mortal existence, and the creation of the world.
-Although the nineteenth-century American context surrounding Smith's papyri translation was rife with Egyptomania, the Book of Abraham itself does not contain the popular tropes then associated with ancient Egypt, such as mummies or pyramids, and its content instead "grew out of the Bible."
+The Book of Abraham's narrative tells of Abraham's life, travels to Canaan and Egypt, and a vision he received concerning the universe, a pre-mortal existence, and the creation of the world.